The Lufthansa Heist: Writing style

 Daniel Simone wrote The Lufthansa Heist in the Narrative Non-Fiction genre`, a unique technique of writing non-fiction books in the fashion of a novel.
 This style enlivens the story with dramatization, character development, lifelike dialogues, and vivid scenes, lending the story a cinematic effect.
 The genre` was created by Truman Capote when he authored his magnum opus, In Cold Blood.
 Capote originally labeled this writing manner as Fictionalized Journalism, though ultimately the term evolved to Narrative Non-Fiction.

 Storyline

 The book is about the 1978 robbery of the Lufthansa Airline cargo building at Kennedy Airport.

-Henry Hill, immortalized in Martin Scorsese's blockbuster film, Goodfellas, was one of the organizers.
 This robbery stands as the largest unrecovered cash theft in history.

 In 1967, Hill conspired with an Air France cargo foreman to burglarize the Air France high-value vault.
 Hill cleverly eluded the authorities and drove out of Kennedy Airport with $480,000 in cash and jewels. (in 1967 $480,000 equated to approximately $5,000,000 at present value).
 Later that evening, though, in the midst of celebrating his windfall, two prostitutes, who had represented themselves as advertising executives, robbed Hill out of $30,000.
 But despite this relatively minor setback, Hill's associates, members of the Lucchese Crime Family, considered the Air France robbery a substantial theft, and Hill rose in his ranks.